devsphere-apps/calm-space-legal/privacy-policy.md

 ## 5. Your Rights

 You have the right to access, update, or delete your personal information.
-You can do this through your account settings or by contacting us directly.
+You can do this through the account deletion link in the Play Store safety section or by contacting us directly.

 ## 6. Changes to This Privacy Policy